Hiking Mount Timpanogos Safely

 There are two main ways to hike Timp, the Aspen Grove (Mount Timpanogos) trail, and the Timpooneke trail.
 Both trails have their virtues, and if you can arrange a shuttle then it might be good to hike up one trail and down the other (but perhaps not on a Saturday or a holiday, due to limited parking).
 People in Utah Valley are used to seeing Mount Timpanogos as a monolithic wall, but the other side of the mountain, where the main trails are, is delightfully three dimensional.
 The Aspen Grove (Mount Timpanogos) trail is a bit more scenic but also a bit steeper and more difficult.
 The Timpooneke trail has a little less elevation gain and may be in better condition, but is a tad longer.
 Both trails join up in Timpanogos Basin, and the summit trail then crosses a saddle and continues along the western edge of the mountain ridge on up to the summit hut.
 These trails are each about seven miles long, giving you a round trip to the summit of fourteen plus miles.
 Some people think the trails are longer; different people’s measurements have yielded results ranging from under six miles to almost ten miles one way.
 Either trail will take several hours to all day long to complete, perhaps seven to twelve hours round trip for most people.
 At an elevation of about 11,750 feet (3581 meters), give or take a foot or two or three depending on which source you consult, the summit is almost a mile and a half higher than the valley floor, and it has different weather than the valley.
 You will be covering almost a mile of that elevation gain on foot.
 This is the second highest mountain in the Wasatch range, behind Mount Nebo.
 If you are physically, mentally, and materially prepared, it is a magnificent hike.

 Here are some interesting science facts.
 The higher you climb, the less gravity there is pulling on you, so that may be encouraging.
 At the Timpanogos summit you’ll weigh less than you did in the valley, albeit just a tiny fraction of 1% less.
 You’ll be back at normal weight when you return.
-A difference you’ll be more likely to notice is that at the summit the air pressure is lower, so even though the air has the same percentage composition of oxygen as air in the valley, the air at the summit is thinner so there is less oxygen available to you: about 78% of the oxygen that’s available at valley floor air pressure, and only about 66% of what you’d be used to if you came from sea level air pressure.
+A difference you will notice is that at the summit the air pressure is lower, so even though the air has the same percentage composition of oxygen as air in the valley, the air at the summit is thinner so there is less oxygen available to you: about 78% of the oxygen that’s available at valley floor air pressure, and only about 66% of what you’d be used to if you came from sea level air pressure.
 That can sometimes lead to interesting medical problems if you spend enough time at altitude.
 Also, if you want to cook something you’ll find that just as water boils at a lower temperature at the valley floor than at sea level (about 204° F instead of 212° F), at the summit it boils at an even lower temperature: about 191° F.

 Aspen Grove Trail (Mount Timpanogos Trail)